strongtyped/strongtyped.github.io/source/_posts/2014-05-20-reactive-programming-schedulers-workers.markdown

 * `if(iz.hasNext) sz.onNext(iz.next()) else sz.onCompleted()`

-to run for the first time after a delay of a duration `delay`, and to continue running after delays of duration `delay + count * period`
+to run for the first time after a delay of a duration `delay`, and to also continue running after delays of duration `delay + count * period`

 ``` scala
   private def iterator2observable[Z]